timleeman/ST344GroupProject/Modelling/README.md

 The code for the histogram is commented out in the r file.

 I made a template for these countries and checked the model just to see but a function to select specific countries based on lockdown length would be more reproducible

+effects analysis.rmd has the modelling of GCMR data